How UW’s Nick Harris blossomed into a meme machine (and one of the nation’s best centers)

 Nick Harris is a meme machine.

-For the non-millenial or Internet-allergic reader, Merriam-Webster defines the word “meme” as “an amusing or interesting item (such as a captioned picture or video) or genre of items that is spread widely online especially through social media.”
+For the non-millennial or internet-allergic reader, Merriam-Webster defines the word “meme” as “an amusing or interesting item (such as a captioned picture or video) or genre of items that is spread widely online especially through social media.”

 There were no specific examples provided.